 - Locate and double-click the driver that is causing the error

 - Insert the Driver disc, and then follow the screen instructions to install the driver

 IMPORTANT NOTICE: Downloading the latest Driver releases helps resolve driver conflicts and improve your computer’s stability and performance.
-Updates are recommended for all Windows 8, Windows 7, XP and Vista users.
+Updates are recommended for all Windows 11, Windows 10, Windows 8, Windows 7, XP and Vista users.

 Download and install Audio Drivers